tristin/akka-sdk/samples/spring-dependency-injection/README.md

 ## Designing

-To understand the Akka concepts that are the basis for this example, see [Designing services](https://docs.kalix.io/java/development-process.html) in the documentation.
+To understand the Akka concepts that are the basis for this example, see [Development Process](https://doc.akka.io/concepts/development-process.html) in the documentation.

 ## Building